h5bp/html5-boilerplate/doc/css.md

-Take a look into the [Mobile Boilerplate](https://github.com/h5bp/mobile-boilerplate) for features that are useful when developing mobile wep apps.
+Take a look into the [Mobile Boilerplate](https://github.com/h5bp/mobile-boilerplate) for features that are useful when developing mobile web apps.

 ## Print styles